SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x/README.md

 …Such as the **SWTOR Area Assembler** and **Character Assembler**, and the **ZG SWTOR Tools**.
 With the .gr2 Add-on's settings at default values, none of them should notice any difference.
 At any other values:

 * **SWTOR Character Assembler Add-on**: it just assembles the characters importing their objects with those settings, as the .gr2 Add-on is the one doing the heavy lifting.
 * **SWTOR Area Assembler Add-on**: here the situation is more complicated, as this Add-on was purposely, *painfully* built to deal with SWTOR's axis order issues.
 What happens under the hood is that the Assembler temporarily enforces neutral importing settings but does the scaling factor on its own.
-It doesn't take the axis order conversion into account because it kinda doesn't have to: the way we cater to that is so facepalmy (import all the objects *naturally* sideways, then rotate all 90º), it happens anyway.
+It doesn't take the axis order conversion into account because it kinda doesn't have to: the way we cater to that is so facepalmy (import all the objects *naturally sideways*, then rotate all 90º), it happens anyway.
 * **ZG SWTOR Tools**: here the situation is a bit more nuanced:
   * The Character and Area Assemblers behave just as we've explained for their standalone versions.
   * It's the other tools where things get more complex.
 There are some that used some eyeballed, sensible fixed values (the thresholds in the Merge Double Vertices tools; the distances and thicknesses in the Displace, Solidify, and Shrinkwrap Modifiers) which now should be multiplied by the scale factor the object was imported with to keep on being that sensible.
 So: